-Because the Office update has a habit of installing updates for Outlook, even if you are not using it, and then setting Outlook as the default email client, it's recommended that anyone not using Outlook uninstall it.
+Because Office update has a habit of installing updates for Outlook, even if you are not using it, and then setting Outlook as the default email client, it's recommended that anyone not using Outlook uninstall it.

-This will open the Office installation dialog with option to add or remove features or repair.
+- Clicking Change will open the Office installation dialog with option to add or remove features or repair.
 You'll want to choose Add or Remove Features.

+- Click Continue.
 The Installation options tree displays a white box if all features are installed and gray if some features are either "not available" or are installed on first use.
 An X on the icon indicates not available, a 1 means it is set to install the first time you use it.

 - Click the little down arrow on the box to choose different installation options for each feature.